liamross/developmental/content/blog/my-first-week-of-go/index.md

     world, but I'm coming from JavaScript where pointers are only talked about in hushed whispers).
 It also means you have to be careful and check if a pointer is `nil` before dereferencing it, or you'll get runtime errors.
-    Obviously, this makes the language a lot less safe than Rust.
+    Obviously, this makes the language a lot less safe compared to Rust.
 1. Packages and modules stuff.
 This tripped me up, embarrassingly.
 Once I got Go modules working it was a lot better.
 Naming your packages on the top of the file, packages must share a directory, importing from different packages